Cray-HPE/docs-csm/upgrade/Stage_1.md

 ## Argo workflows

-Before starting [Storage node image upgrade](#storage-node-image-upgrade), access the Argo UI to view the progress of this stage.
+Before starting the [Storage node image upgrade and Ceph upgrade](#storage-node-image-upgrade-and-ceph-upgrade), access the Argo UI to view the progress of this stage.
 Note that the progress for the current stage will not show up in Argo before the storage node image upgrade script has been started.

 For more information, see [Using the Argo UI](../operations/argo/Using_the_Argo_UI.md) and [Using Argo Workflows](../operations/argo/Using_Argo_Workflows.md).